abwilf/mmfusion/README.md

 ```

 ### Inference
 As you train your models, they are automatically saved to `BASE_PATH/models` (`BASE_PATH` from `consts.py`).
 You can specify this path with the `--model_path` flag (or, in the case of cross utterance multimodal training with HFFN, with the `--hffn_path` flag, which requires that unimodal and multimodal models be created).
-Once a model is saved, we can use it to generate predictions by feeding in data in the correct format
+Once a model is saved, we can use it to generate predictions by feeding in data in the correct format.

 Let's first train a within utterance unimodal text model on IEMOCAP, saving it to `models/model`
 ```
 python3 main.py --modality text --tensors_path unique --mode train --cross_utterance 0
 ```

-Now, we will run inference on a wav file, `test2.wav`.  `--mode inference` will automatically transcribe the wavs in `--wav_dir` if they do not yet exist in `--transcripts_path` using the azure cognitive services credentials `azure_secrets.json`.
+Now, we will run inference on a wav file, `test2.wav`.  `--mode inference` will automatically split the wav into sub-wavs using a voice activity detector (you can modify the aggressiveness of the detector with `--VAD_agg` - see my [deepspeech repo](https://github.com/abwilf/deepspeech) for more details) and transcribe the wavs in `--wav_dir` if they do not yet exist in `--transcripts_path` using the azure cognitive services credentials `azure_secrets.json`.
 ```
 python3 main.py --modality text --mode inference --cross_utterance 0 --print_transcripts 1 --wav_dir demo_data/wavs --transcripts_path demo_data/transcripts.pk
 ```